 Operations of the Estes Park Local Marketing District are periodically reviewed by elected officials of the Town of Estes Park and Larimer County.
 By the intergovernmental agreement (IGA) used to form the district, annually, in October, but no later than December 5, both governmental entities are required to approve the District's Operating Plan for the coming year.
-In addition, the same IGA provides a five-year sunset clause for the local marketing district.
-The next sunset period is scheduled for the year 2023.
+In addition, the same IGA provides an evergreen clause for the local marketing district, stating that the District shall remain in effect until and unless on or before July 1 of any calendar year, either the Town or County provides written notice to the other of its intent to terminate the agreement.
+In such event, the District shall automatically terminate on December 31 of the year in which such notice is given.